MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-class-pen-methods.md

 ---
-Description: This topic lists the methods of the Pen class.
+description: This topic lists the methods of the Pen class.
 For a complete class listing, see Pen Class. ms.assetid: 479998ae-0775-4672-8ab4-add9b5cc4f03
 title: Pen Methods
 ms.topic: reference